top of page

 What I bring to the table

-I have a number of design experience skills including wireframing, rapid prototyping, design thinking, user research, user interviews, usability testing, mobile app design (iOS/Android), web app design, website design, product design, user interface (UI) design, and user experience (UX) design.
+I have several design experience skills, including wireframing, rapid prototyping, design thinking, user research, user interviews, usability testing, mobile app design (iOS/Android), web app design, website design, product design, user interface (UI) design, and user experience (UX) design.

 usability-testing-img.jpg